ByteSizedDev/The_Irish_Cookie_Store/README.md

 ## Icons

 I got my icons from [Font Awesome](https://fontawesome.com/).
-They were used in the following areas :
+They were used in the following areas:

-* Navbar : To display my shopping cart, profile & search bar.
+* Navbar: To display my shopping cart, profile & search bar.

-* Product details page : For the quntitiy bar, to increment and decrement.
+* Product details page: For the quantity bar, to increment and decrement.

-* Footer : To show social accounts.
+* Footer: To show social accounts.

 * I made a favicon also of the logo to display in the browser.

 ## Images

 All images used in the project were owned and taken by the owner.
-All images were of the companys products.
+All images were of the company products.

-* The home page has a image of a selection of cookies.
+* The home page has an image of a selection of cookies.

 * The products page has images of the selected cookies.

 * The cakes page has images of cakes made by the company.

-* The abour page also has an image of a selection of cookies.
+* The about page also has an image of a selection of cookies.

 ## Wireframes

-## Technolgies Used
+# Technologies Used

-Here are a list of all the languages and technolgies I've used in this project.
+Here are a list of all the languages and technologies I've used in this project.

 ### Languages